 Contact Lenses & Eye Care in Boise

 Contact lens overuse is an increasingly common eye condition that has significant potential to do serious damage to your eyes, and lead to major eye and vision issues in the future.
-Dr. Timothy S. Gibbons of Artisan Optics in Boise, Idaho, comments “Contact lenses represent a great way to enhance how you look and feel while allowing you to maintain your best vision.
+Jeffrey C. Johnson, O. D. of Artisan Optics in Boise, Idaho, comments “Contact lenses represent a great way to enhance how you look and feel while allowing you to maintain your best vision.
 But, they pose a very real risk of damaging your vision if you don’t know how to care for and use them properly.
 It is important to know what to do to allow safe wear of your contacts and avoid this increasingly prevalent and dangerous eye condition.”